LuisAraujo/MediaComp-Python/README.md

 1. Install Pillow libary
 2. Copy the folder mediacomp for your python folder lib
-3. Import MediaComp form your file (look examples)
+3. Import MediaComp in your file (look examples)

 ### Examples